red0124/ssp/README.md

 *Note, most setup parameters defined come with a slight performance loss, so use them only if needed.*

 ### Delimiter
-By default, **`,`** is used as the default delimiter, a custom delimiter can be specified as the second constructor parameter.
+By default, **`,`** is used as the delimiter, a custom delimiter can be specified as the second constructor parameter.
 ```cpp
 ss::parser p{file_name, "--"};
 ```